Cry of the Wolf

 Saving our Grasslands also requires an adequate plan and management.
 It is important to remove invasive and non-native flora and allow the grass to flourish.
 When left unmanaged, aggressive weeds such as parthenium take over the landscape and prevent the growth of native grass.

-After all, Wolves are some of the most resilient of all animals and with just a little bit of protection, their populations can definitely do much better.
+After all, Wolves are some of the most resilient of all animals and with just a little bit more protection and dedicated efforts, their populations can do much better in the future.